CELEBRATING 25 YEARS

 If you look closely at the stitching, you will notice you will never see a back tack, which is the way a stitch line is secured.
 That is because the supervisor of sewing, Ana Mendez, is obsessed with making sure every second stitch always passes through the same needle hole as the first - so for that, we thank Ana.

-If you own a BRAVE cuff or bracelet, you will know that the way we combine materials like real gold-plated beads or crystals with raw vegetable tanned leather is unique in the industry.
-That is because our skilled jewellers, Golbarg Rezaei and Masahiro Tsuchida, have collectively been working with their hands for three decades.
-For that level of craftsmanship and skill, we thank Golbarg and Masahiro.
+If you own a BRAVE Leather cuff or bracelet, you will know that the way we combine materials like real gold-plated beads or crystals with raw vegetable tanned leather is unique in the industry.
+That is because our skilled jeweller, Masahiro Tsuchida, has collectively been working with his hands for three decades.
+For that level of craftsmanship and skill, we thank Masahiro.